-4 Real-time out-of-sample model evaluation 2000-2019
+4 Real-time out-of-sample model evaluation

-This section constructs daily estimates of US GDP growth, and formally evaluates the performance of our model relative to benchmark competitors, both in terms of point and density forecasting.
+This section presents our main empirical application.
+We estimate the model using data going back to 1947, construct daily estimates of US GDP growth from 2000 to 2019, and formally evaluate the point and density forecasting performance of our model relative to benchmark competitors.
 To mimic the exercise of a forecaster who updates her information set in real time, we build a data base of unrevised vintages of data for each point in time, every day between January 2000 to December 2019.
 This involves carefully addressing various intricacies of the data vintages, such as methodological changes that occur over time.
-Furthermore, re-estimating the model every day that the information set is updated over 20 years is computationally very intensive.
+Furthermore, re-estimating the model every day that the information set is updated over 20 years is computationally intensive.
 It is made feasible thanks to our efficient algorithm and by exploiting modern cloud computing infrastructure.
-Details are provided in Online Appendix D.
+Details are provided in Online Appendix C.